Thank you for your interest in Southern Ontario Dental College, located in Ancaster, Ontario.

-The minimum academic requirement for admission to the dental hygiene program is an Ontario Secondary School Diploma (30 credits), or its equivalent with senior courses from the College (C), University (U), or University/College (M) level, in the following areas: a minimum 70% grade in English, Math, Biology, Chemistry, Social Sciences (e.g. history, geography, law, psychology, etc.), and any elective courses.
-Pre-Heath and Science courses at the post-secondary level can also qualify a candidate.
+The minimum academic requirement for admission to the Dental Assisting or Dental Hygiene Program is an Ontario Secondary School Diploma (30 credits), or its equivalent, with senior courses from the College (C), University (U), or University/College (M) level, in the following areas: a minimum 70% grade in English, Math, Biology, Chemistry, Social Sciences (e.g. history, geography, law, psychology, etc.), and any elective courses.
+Cooperative courses in these subjects are not considered as having met these academic requirements.

 Official transcripts from all secondary and post-secondary educational institutions must accompany the application.
 The transcripts must be placed in the institution’s official envelope, sealed and signed by the Registrar across the seal.
 All transcripts not provided in English are required to be translated into English by a recognized translator and notarized.